mshumilova/vcftocsv_docker_test/README.md

-.VCF to .CSV CONVERTERS TEST FILES
+.VCF to .CSV CONVERTER TEST FILE
 __________________________________________________________________________________________
 Please find the details about annotators on Docker Hub